-When it comes to offshore oil drilling, spills happen.
-On average, spills from platforms, pipelines, tankers, and coastal facilities release 157,000 barrels of oil every year.
+- Oil Spills: On average, spills from platforms, pipelines, tankers, and coastal facilities release 157,000 barrels of oil every year.
 This poses an unjustifiable risk to the Bay, our coasts, and the economy.

-Normal offshore drilling operations also release toxic pollution into the air and water.
-Exploration and drilling at the platform, transportation via tankers, and refining on land all can release volatile organic compounds, greenhouse gases, and other air pollutants.
+- Toxic Pollution: Normal offshore drilling operations release toxic pollution into the air and water.
+Exploration and drilling at the platform, transportation via tankers, and refining the oil on land can all release volatile organic compounds, greenhouse gases, and other air pollutants.

 - Heavier rainfall and more intense storms, due in part to climate change, lead to more polluted runoff, threatening the progress made so far in reducing pollution to the Bay.